Statistics

 - It is estimated that 17% of young people leaving care who are eligible for aftercare go on to make a homeless application.50

-- 5% of all homeless households with a household member under the age of 25 contain a member under 25 that has been looked after by their local authority as a child.51
+- In 2023/24, 5% of all homeless households with a member under 25 included someone who had been in the care of their local authority as a child.51

 I would like to find out what is